-- Bangladesh: RAG sources from 35 factories, these are all located in Dhaka.
-We work with these factories primarily in producing our t-shirts and knitwear. - Vietnam: RAG sources from 9 factories who produce denims, shirts and suiting. - The remaining factories are located in Cambodia, Indonesia, Vietnam, India, Pakistan and Sri Lanka.
+- Bangladesh: RAG sources from 69 factories, these are all located in Dhaka and Chittagong regions.
+We work with these factories primarily in producing our t-shirts, knitwear and denims. - Cambodia: RAG sources from 15 factories who produce denims, shirts and suiting.

+The remaining factories are located in Indonesia, Vietnam, India, Pakistan and Sri Lanka.

-These suppliers may own the factory that makes the finished goods, or they may outsource to factories pre-approved by RAG.
+Suppliers may own the factory that makes the finished goods, or they may outsource to factories pre-approved by RAG.

-Whilst we do not publically publish our supplier list, we have shared this information with NGO's in the past for the purpose of research or evidence of traceability.
+Whilst we do not publically publish our supplier list, we have shared this information with NGO's in the past for the purpose of research or evidence of traceability .

-We also know that there is a risk our tier 1 suppliers may subcontract work unauthorised, we will explore the specific procedures in place for this risk later in this report.
+We are aware of the risk that our tier 1 suppliers may subcontract work unauthorised and will explore the specific procedures in place for this risk later in this report.